Traute Lafrenz

-Traute Lafrenz Page (née Lafrenz; 3 May 1919 – 6 March 2023) was a German resistance fighter who was a member of the White Rose anti-Nazi group during World War II.
+Traute Lafrenz Page (née Lafrenz; 3 May 1919 – 6 March 2023) was a German resistance activist who was a member of the White Rose anti-Nazi group during World War II.

 Early life

 Lafrenz was born on 3 May 1919 in Hamburg to Carl and Hermine Lafrenz, a civil servant and a homemaker; she was the youngest of three sisters.
 Together with Heinz Kucharski, Lafrenz studied under Erna Stahl at the Lichtwarkschule, a liberal arts school in Hamburg.
 When coeducation was abolished in 1937, Lafrenz moved to a convent school, from which she and classmate Margaretha Rothe graduated in 1938.
 Together with Rothe, Lafrenz began to study medicine at the University of Hamburg in the summer semester of 1939.
 After the semester she worked in Pomerania, where she met Alexander Schmorell who had begun studying in the summer of 1939 at the Hamburg University Medical School but continued his studies from 1939 to 1940 in Munich.